VCDW-2025-PROG7311/DockerCompose/README.md

-## Dockerizing MathApp with Docker Compose
+## Dockerizing Weather with Docker Compose
 We will now containerize a simple default weather forecast API and a client for it, and run them together using Docker Compose.

 ### Prerequisites